Stanford Center for Law and History

 Professor Amalia D. Kessler on the Stanford Center for Law and History

-The Stanford Center for Law and History 2022-2023 Workshop meets three times per quarter from 12:45-2:00 PM (PST).
-To RSVP and receive the papers in advance, please sign up for our email list.
+The Stanford Center for Law and History hosts workshops and book events throughout the academic year.
+To RSVP and receive papers in advance, please sign up for our email list.

 Fall Quarter Winter Quarter Spring Quarter